What Is Pleurectomy/Decortication?

 Pleurectomy/Decortication Recovery Aid

 Recovery aids such as complementary treatments and breathing or coughing exercises may be prescribed following pleurectomy and decortication.
-These recovery aids are intended to reduce the chance of infection and improve a patient’s overall recovery.
+These recovery aids are intended to reduce the chance of infection and help a patient recover.

 Recovery for P/D may involve: